Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 Other noteworthy changes:
 - In v5, the `EventHubConsumerClient` class takes the consumer group name as a mandatory argument in its constructor.
 If you havent created any consumer groups explicitly, then use the name of the default consumer group which is `$Default`.
-- For checkpoint store implementation using Azure Storage Blobs, use the [@azure/eventhubs-checkpointstore-blob](https://www.npmjs.com/package/@azure/eventhubs-checkpointstore-blob) package.
+- For a checkpoint store implementation using Azure Storage Blobs, use the [@azure/eventhubs-checkpointstore-blob](https://www.npmjs.com/package/@azure/eventhubs-checkpointstore-blob) package.

 ### Receiving events